How To Measure For Bigger Tires

 The speedometer and odometer are calibrated for the original tires.
 Larger tires cover more ground in one revolution than smaller ones, so if you don’t adjust your speedometer, you may be speeding without realizing it.
 A larger tire also means that your engine has to work harder to move the vehicle down the road.

 That can lead to decreased fuel economy.
-The suspension (the system of springs, shocks and linkages that connects the wheels to the vehicle) is designed for a certain size and weight of tire.
-Larger or heavier tires can throw off the balance of your suspension and adversely affect handling, braking and steering.
+The suspension (the system of springs, shocks, and linkages that connects the wheels to the vehicle) is designed for a certain size and weight of the tire.
+Larger or heavier tires can throw off the balance of your suspension and adversely affect handling, braking, and steering.

 Can I Put Larger Tires on My Truck?

 If you have a truck, you may be wondering if you can put larger tires on it.
 The answer is yes, you can put larger tires on your truck, but there are a few things to keep in mind before doing so.
 First, check your owner’s manual to see what the maximum tire size is for your particular truck model.

 You don’t want to exceed this size, as it could cause problems with your suspension or even damage your vehicle.
 Once you know the maximum tire size that will fit your truck, the next step is to choose the right tires.
 There are many factors to consider when choosing tires, such as tread pattern, load capacity, and speed rating.

 Be sure to consult with a qualified automotive technician or tire specialist to find the best tires for your needs.
 Installing larger tires on your truck will likely require some adjustments to be made to your suspension system.
 This is because taller tires will change the height of your vehicle and how it rides.